The Truth: Drugstore vs. Luxury Skincare π§΄

 Best for: Anyone who hates the feeling of heavy lotion.

-Key benefits: It feels like water on the skin but hydrates like a cream.
-It acts like a sponge for dry skin cells, absorbing up to 1000x its weight in water thanks to Hyaluronic Acid.
+like a sponge for dry skin cells, absorbing up to 1000x its weight in water thanks to Hyaluronic

 Pros: